ANESTHESIOLOGY Daily News

 Marcos Vidal Melo, MD

 Important anesthesiology-related gaps in clinical knowledge currently exist, and large studies addressing them must be done.
 That’s according to Marcos Vidal Melo, MD, PhD, a Professor of Anesthesiology at Harvard Medical School in Boston.
-Dr. Vidal Melo is leading the session “NIH-Funded Clinical Trials in Anesthesiology: Current Studies, Networks, and Innovations” on Sunday.
-Panelists will discuss current National Institutes of Health (NIH)-funded clinical trials on areas of anesthesia practice, including pediatrics, respiratory function, cardiac anesthesia, critical care, neurocognitive dysfunction, and pain.
+Dr. Vidal Melo led the 2021 session “NIH-Funded Clinical Trials in Anesthesiology: Current Studies, Networks, and Innovations."
+Panelists discussed current National Institutes of Health (NIH)-funded clinical trials on areas of anesthesia practice, including pediatrics, respiratory function, cardiac anesthesia, critical care, neurocognitive dysfunction, and pain.

 There is room for expansion.
 In fact, anesthesiology has received much less funding than other specialties, Dr. Vidal Melo said.
 For example, in looking at larger NIH grants funded between 2019 and 2020, internal medicine received the most funding, followed by psychiatry and surgery.
 Emergency medicine received slightly less than anesthesiology.

-One example of the projects that will be presented during the panel is a recent large NIH-funded study addressing postoperative pulmonary complications, a major public health problem since they are among the most important causes of increased morbidity, mortality, and health care costs in the surgical patient, Dr. Vidal Melo said.
-The study is being implemented by the Perioperative Research Network, a group of 16 leading academic American centers working to reduce perioperative morbidity.
+One example of the projects that were presented during the panel is a large NIH-funded study addressing postoperative pulmonary complications, a major public health problem since they are among the most important causes of increased morbidity, mortality, and health care costs in the surgical patient, Dr. Vidal Melo said.
+The study was implemented by the Perioperative Research Network, a group of 16 leading academic American centers working to reduce perioperative morbidity.
 The group has been making strides in organization and performance that proves the ability of anesthesiologists to implement clinical trials at the highest level of quality.

 “We are performing a randomized controlled trial to test whether a new anesthetic-centered bundle reduces the rates of postoperative pulmonary complications after abdominal surgery, the field with the largest absolute number of those complications,” Dr. Vidal Melo said.
 “If successful, this bundle could change clinical practice and have a substantial impact in reducing postoperative pulmonary morbidity.”

-Sunday’s session will also discuss and compare other current NIH-funded clinical trials in anesthesia, with a focus on identified gaps in knowledge and approaches used for design of the studies.
-Specifically, panelists will explore the multicenter versus single-center approach, definition of outcomes, novel statistical analyses, and innovative and alternative approaches.
+The session also discussed and compared other current NIH-funded clinical trials in anesthesia, with a focus on identified gaps in knowledge and approaches used for design of the studies.
+Specifically, panelists explored the multicenter versus single-center approach, definition of outcomes, novel statistical analyses, and innovative and alternative approaches.

 “The specialty of anesthesiology interacts with all surgical specialties.
 We have an enormously large and complex number of patients to care for.
 That’s why it’s critical that we increase clinical trials and funding for anesthesia,” Dr. Vidal Melo said.